-It is the most comfortable but an expensive way to reach the city center, with a typical ride price of around 140 to 175 NIS.
+It is the most comfortable but expensive way to reach the city center, with a typical ride price of around 140 to 175 NIS.
 It takes 20-30 minutes if the traffic is normal.
 There is a list of fixed fares from the airport to anywhere in Israel.
 Gett and Uber are alternatives you will find.
 Hadar Taxi company offers the cheapest fares from Tel Aviv to the airport.

 Airport shuttle to Tel Aviv city center

 Flo Shuttle operates 24/7, in both directions (from Ben Gurion Airport to Tel Aviv, and Tel Aviv to Ben Gurion Airport).
-The service offers pick up from all hotels in Tel Aviv and costs $17 per person.
+The service offers pick-up from all hotels in Tel Aviv and costs $17 per person.
 Sde Dov is primarily a domestic airport, with frequent flights to Eilat and Rosh Pina (Galilee).

-Airport bus to Tel Aviv city centre
+Airport bus to Tel Aviv city center

 From the New Central Bus Station in southern Tel Aviv (“Tahana Merkazit”) you can reach most locations in Israel.
 Several intercities and many metropolitan destinations are also serviced by the more user-friendly 2000 Bus Terminal (AKA Arlozorov terminal), next to Tel Aviv Merkaz/Savidor Train Station.